icyphox/clef/README.md

 # clef
-> redis like key-value store, written in Nim
+> in-memory key-value store, written in Nim

 Requires the user to connect over telnet, at the moment.
 Will write a client for it later.